Melladmor/codecube-task/README.md

 ## Project Overview

-A modern interactive dashboard built with **React + Vite** for fast and lightweight data visualization.
+A modern interactive website built with React, Vite, and TypeScript, styled with pure CSS for a lightweight and fast experience.

-The project provides a **customizable Dashboard** for displaying statistics, charts, and reports in a clean and scalable way.
+The project includes a Login page with validation and a Products table where users can:

+- Add products

+- Edit products

+- Delete products

+- Search products

+- Sort data

+- Pagination

 ---